-Some of the small business, such as offline business, have their blinders on when it comes to the internet.
-They say they serve localized base of consumers- the maximum portion of which is foot traffic.
-That is the reason people have a perception that web is irrelevant.
+Some of the small businesses, such as offline businesses, have their blinders on when it comes to the internet.
+They say they serve the localized base of consumers- the maximum portion of which is foot traffic.
+That is the reason people have a perception that the web is irrelevant.

 Every small or offline business have their own significance and reviews play an important role in business.
-Therefore, they should focus and utilize review collection, publication and management.
+Therefore, they should focus on and utilize review collection, publication, and management.
 This article will describe how you can start today and why reviews can help small-scale business to grow.

 Your Small-Scale Business & Reviews